Alter-Cine Foundation

 TFI Sloan Filmmaker Fund

-The TFI Sloan Filmmaker Fund provides grants and professional guidance in support of innovative and compelling narrative features that offer a fresh take on scientific, mathematic and technological themes.
+The TFI Sloan Filmmaker Fund provides grants and professional guidance to support innovative and compelling narrative features that offer a fresh take on scientific, mathematical, and technological themes.

 • Project Status: For films in any stage